lancachenet/lancachenet.github.io/_docs/common-issues.md

 permalink: "/docs/common-issues/"
 ---

+## Introduction

+There are several issues that frequently crop up when deploying lancache.
+Here is the information on how to handle them if they happen to you.

 ## Disabling `systemd-resolved` DNSStubListener

 If your cache host is running a recent Linux distribution, it is likely running `systemd-resolved`, which listens on port `53`.
 If you want your cache host to bind to `0.0.0.0:53` (INADDR_ANY, all IPv4 addresses), you will first need to disable `systemd-resolved`'s stub listener.